-"Agreement Start Date" means the date on which the Client places the Order and purchases the Licence.

-"Annual Opt-out Notice Cut-off Date" means, for the time being, the 1st day of February in each calendar year.

-"CEM Affiliate" means any agent and/or other third-party licensed to sell any of the CEM Assessment Products.

-"CEM Assessment" means the test materials that are administered by the Client and that are derived from the CEM Assessment Product.

-"CEM Assessment Collateral" means all information relating to the development, performance and/or marking of CEM Assessments (whether past, present or future assessments), including all question papers, answer sheets, mark schemes and model answers, question banks and specifications; the process for standardising the results of CEM Assessments; and all guidance relating to CEM Assessments provided by CEM in order to support its customers.
+- 1.1 Definitions: - "Assessment Period" means the period recommended by CEM at its cem.org website as the period during which a CEM Assessment Product should be used by customers once purchased. - "Agreement Start Date" means the date on which the Client places the Order and purchases the Licence. - "Annual Opt-out Notice Cut-off Date" means, for the time being, the 1st day of May in each calendar year. - "CEM Affiliate" means any agent and/or other third-party licensed to sell any of the CEM Assessment Products. - "CEM Assessment" means the test materials that are administered by the Client and that are derived from the CEM Assessment Product. - "CEM Assessment Collateral" means all information relating to the development, performance and/or marking of CEM Assessments (whether past, present or future assessments), including all question papers, answer sheets, mark schemes and model answers, question banks and specifications; the process for standardising the results of CEM Assessments; and all guidance relating to CEM Assessments provided by CEM in order to support its customers.